 Watch out for salt and de-icers

 These materials can be dangerous to your dog if ingested, even if non-toxic.
-Salt can also lead to cracked paw pads, which are not comfortable for your pooch.
-Wipe down your pupper's paw pads after a play in the snow to insure he is clean and safe!
+Rock salt can also lead to cracked paw pads, which are not comfortable for your pooch.
+To keep your dog safe, wipe down your pupper's paw pads after a play in the snow to insure he is clean and safe!

 Take baby steps

-When cold weather hits, many dog owners may be eager to jump right into the snow with their pooch for some winter fun.
+When freezing temperatures hit, many dog owners may be eager to jump right into the snow with their pooch for some winter fun.
 If your dog has never been in the snow before, however, it is important that you start off slowly so as not to overwhelm him and create negative associations with your winter wonderland.
-Take it slow, small and steady.
+Avoid staying outside for long periods.
+Take it slow, small, and steady.

 Small area first